 Here's an overview of how various markets are reacting to the impasse in Washington over raising the U.S. borrowing limit.
 The Treasury Department says the government won't have enough money to cover all its bills after next Tuesday if the limit isn't raised.

-_ Gold: Gold rose just under 1 percent to settle at $1,631 an ounce Friday.
-Gold prices have been rising partly on fears of a U.S. default.
+_ Gold: Gold for August delivery fell $1.70 to settle at $1,613.40 an ounce.
+Gold prices have been rising when investors fear that a U.S. default might be near.
 Gold closed above $1,600 an ounce for the first time on July 18.
-Unlike other metals, including silver and copper, there are few commercial uses for gold but it's seen as an asset that is likely to hold its value.
+At the beginning of the year, it was $1,422.
+Unlike many other metals, including silver and copper, there are few commercial uses for gold but it's seen as an asset that is likely to hold its value.
 That makes it difficult to gauge just how much it's really worth.
 When gold prices are high, experts say it's a good indicator that people are scared to invest in other markets.

 _ Currencies: On Thursday the dollar fell against the Japanese yen and touched another record low against the Swiss franc.
 The Canadian dollar, Scandinavian currencies and the Australian dollar also rose against the dollar.
 When money managers are concerned about the value of the U.S. dollar, they sometimes buy currencies issued by countries that have been more prudent with spending.
 The bet is that as the U.S. struggles to pay its debts, more investors will put money in these currencies, lifting their value.